MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/duplicate-payment-protection.md

 - **[Related articles](#Related-articles)** - List of related articles you might find useful when using the duplicate payment protection feature.

 ## Prerequisites
 - The payment connector and corresponding payment gateway or processor must support this feature.
-The payment connector is an extension which facilitates communication between Dynamics 365 for Retail (and associated components) and a payment service.
+The *payment connector* is an extension which facilitates communication between Dynamics 365 for Retail (and associated components) and a payment service.
 The connector described in this topic was implemented using the standard payments SDK.
-- If a connector implements the corresponding duplicate payment protection interfaces, the feature is automatically enabled in the Dynamics 365 for Retail Modern POS.
+- If a connector implements the corresponding duplicate payment protection interfaces, the feature is automatically enabled in Dynamics 365 for Retail Modern POS.
 Otherwise, it is automatically turned off.

 <!---
 The [Implement Duplicate Payment Protection](TODO) article describes in detail how to implement support for the duplicate payment protection feature for a given payment connector.